Please, stop using Level Blueprints. Now.

 What should I use instead of Level Blueprints?

-1. Other classes from the Unreal Engine Gameplay Framework: UGameInstance, AWorldSettings, AGameModeBase, AGameStateBase, APlayerState — the choice depends on what exactly you want to implement.
+1. Other classes from the Unreal Engine Gameplay Framework: UGameInstance, AWorldSettings, AGameModeBase, AGameStateBase, APlayerState — the choice depends on what exactly you want to implement

 2. Unreal Subsystems (preferably derived from UWorldSubsystem)

-3. External plugins like FlowGraph
+3. External plugins like FlowGraph or Arcweave

 [1]: This article was made from the UE 5.3 perspective.
 Theoretically, the issues mentioned there might be fixed in the future release, but it’s not very likely because ever since I can remember they have been present in UE.